My Story

 - BA in Education–William Paterson University

-- Certified Professional Coach–iPEC Coaching Program
+- CPC (Certified Professional Coach)—iPEC Coaching Program